linescapi/FE09-Lina-Pishch-Diplom/README.md

 3. check (finish) task
 4. delete task
 5. route branch from the main page to a task list

-NOT DONE:
+6. firebase login

-1. user log in/sing in
+NOT DONE
-2. edit tasks
+1. edit tasks

-NOTE: files aren't organized (I'll fix it).
+2. storage tasks into firebase